New Research To Improve Care For Older Adults Living With Mental Health Concerns

 Women's Heart Health Prevention Program: Early Intervention Cardiovascular Care is at the Heart of Women’s Health

 The Miracle Garden is a place of introspection, inspiration and innovation.
 So, it was the perfect setting for the recent launch of a social impact bond that will fund the newly developed Women’s Heart Health Prevention Program.
-The Government of Manitoba, The Vic Foundation, and Reh-Fit Centre are partnering with the goal of reducing heart disease for women in Manitoba through early intervention.
+The Government of Manitoba, Victoria Hospital Foundation, and Reh-Fit Centre are partnering with the goal of reducing heart disease for women in Manitoba through early intervention.